mbari-org/sdcat/README.md

 ## File organization

-The sdcat toolkit generates data in the following folders:
+The sdcat toolkit generates data in the following folders.
+Here, we assume both detection and clustering is output to the same root folder.:

 ```
 /data/20230504-MBARI/